martynthewolf/martynthewolf.github.io/_posts/2014-04-16-Getting-Started-In-Open-Source-Development.markdown

 categories: Open Source Software
 ---

-I want to start first talking about some common fears I hear from people who want to contribute to OSS but delay in doing so.
+I want to start first by talking about some common fears I hear from people who want to contribute to OSS but delay in doing so.
 They tend to break down into a couple of distinct groups of issues which I've attempted to categorise in the hope that they'll make them easier to discuss.